geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

 Parameters
 **********

 Only the RESTFul interface is implemented.
 No KVP and SOAP.
-You *have* to provide a value for the `timestamp` parameter, the keywords `current` or
+You *have* to provide a value for the `timestamp` parameter.
+The keyword `current` is supported for some layers.
+Please refer to the WMTS GetCapabilities Document for further information.
-`default` are not supported for now.

 A request is in the form: